-For the 16 million Americans diagnosed with chronic obstructive pulmonary disease (COPD),2 and the millions of others who do not know they have it,3 living a normal life can be a daily struggle.
+For the more than 16 million Americans diagnosed with chronic obstructive pulmonary disease (COPD), and the millions of others who do not know they have it, living a normal life can be a daily struggle.
 The disease not only debilitates; it kills.
-COPD is the third-leading cause of death in the United States, following heart disease and cancer.1 Since 1969, the death rate for COPD has doubled, even as the number of deaths for other chronic conditions has declined.4 COPD is also the fourth main cause of disability in the United States,5 and it imposes an enormous burden on the nation's health care system.
-More than \$32 billion was spent on COPD-related patient care in 2010, and those costs are projected to increase to \$49 billion by 2020.6
+COPD is a leading cause of death in the United States, following heart disease, cancer, and unintentional injuries.
+Since 1969, the death rate for COPD has doubled, even as the number of deaths for other chronic conditions has declined.
+COPD is also the fourth main cause of disability in the United States, and it imposes an enormous burden on the nation's health care system.
+More than \$32 billion was spent on COPD-related patient care in 2010, and those costs are projected to increase to \$49 billion by 2020.

 Addressing the issues around COPD has been difficult.
 Most COPD cases are preventable, as 8 in 10 COPD deaths are caused by smoking.
 Implementing proven strategies to prevent tobacco use (e.g., smoke-free policies, tobacco price increases, and aggressive media campaigns) while increasing smoking-cessation services can reduce smoking and smoking-related COPD.
 Some states and local communities have developed action plans to improve awareness and treatment of the disease.
-However, significant differences in the prevalence of the disease - from 12 percent in West Virginia to 3.8 percent in Utah - have complicated these and other broader efforts.
+However, significant differences in the prevalence of the disease have complicated these and other broader efforts.
 The bottom line: Despite the work of many and the progress made by some, millions continue to suffer COPD's devastating toll.